Sector Development Archives - ISO-BEA

 Program Overview

-The Sector Development program is designed to support a wide array of initiatives and projects that aim to strengthen and grow the Indigenous screen sector.
+The Sector Development Program is designed to support a wide array of initiatives and projects that aim to strengthen and grow the Indigenous screen sector, through training, professional development, capacity building and hands-on learning.

 Program Summary